-TL;DR: Basically, if you make a comment in the comments section, or email me with a comment about anything on the site, I reserve the right to write an entire article that makes fun of you, and invites other people to point at you and laugh.
+TL;DR: Basically, if you make a comment in the comments section, or email me with a comment about anything on the site, I reserve the right to write an entire article that makes fun of you, and invite other people to point at you and laugh.

 Any messages transmitted to the administrator(s) or the author(s) of the Dale Franks web site, whether transmitted electronically or by any other means, may be reprinted at our discretion, and used for purposes of commentary, debate, satire, or humor.
 Transmission of such messages constitutes implied consent to publicly reprint such messages.

 TL;DR: I don't collect any information about you, because I really don't give a shit who you are.
-Since I don't do that, I have no information about you to sell to advertisiers.
+Since I don't do that, I have no information about you to sell to advertisers.
 Though, I kinda wish I did, 'cause I hear there's good money in that.
-Still, if the cops serve a warrant on me, I'll give them anything I have, 'cause I ain't going jail for contempt of court.
+Still, if the cops serve a warrant on me, I'll give them anything I have, 'cause I ain't going jail for you.
 If you have trouble with the cops, that's on you.
 Also, if you steal any of my shit, I'll tell anyone anything I have to, to track you down and sue your ass for copyright violation.

 The Dale Franks Web Site does not collect any personally identifiable information, such as your e-mail address, name, home or work address or telephone number, except such information as you volutarily provide through filling out forms.